LottieFiles/lottie-docs/docs/breakdown/bouncy_ball.md

 If they were animated, `a` would be `1` and `k` would have a list of keyframes (more on this later).

-The animated properties of a transform are:
+The animated properties of a transform are as follows:

-`a` the anchor point along which other transformations are applied (you can think of it as the center of rotation).
+`a` is the anchor point along which other transformations are applied (you can think of it as the center of rotation).

 `p` is the position (translation).
-Both `a` and `p` have arrays as value representing 2D coordinates.
+Both `a` and `p` have arrays as values representing 2D coordinates.

-`s` is the scale, similar to `a` and `p` its value have 2 components.
+`s` is the scale and, similar to `a` and `p`, its value has 2 components.

-Note that values are expressed as a percentage (`100` meaning 100% or no scaling).
+Note that values are expressed as percentages (`100` meaning 100% or no scaling).

 `r` is the rotation angle in degrees.